 If you're having a session at a location, leave your stuff in the car.
 Bulky bags, backpacks, wallets, purses can't make it challenging to capture beautiful moments that may happen on the walk to the location or if there are multiple, from place to place.
 Your photographer will bring blankets and throws to sit on and anything else you might need as discussed prior to your session.
 All your photographer wants is you!
 So only carry the bare essentials.

 As much as many photographers love 'behind the scenes' photos, the preference is really to leave phones in the car or in a bag.
 Why?
 There are a few reasons.
-The first being that phones in pockets can really date a photo and the aim is to create something timeless.
+The first being that phones in pockets can really date a photo (and look a little awkward) and the aim is to create something timeless.
 The second is that there may be times when not everyone is required in the photo.
 It can be tempting to check notifications and other things, but sometimes the best photos can come from the connection between someone in the photo and another out of the frame.
 Those moments are missed when looking at a screen.
 Another reason (though much more rare) is when clients attempt to replicate a photo by standing directly behind or beside the photographer.
 Many photographers have a clause in their contract against this but it can also be a safety hazard if the photographer goes to move suddenly and there is someone else in close proximity.
 This can result in injury and moments missed.

 The final reason is one I've already mentioned.
 Your session is a chance to have quality time that you might not get ordinarily.
 Just you, without the noise and business of life.
 Time to slow down and just enjoy each other's company.
 While the photographer is capturing digital memories, you and your family will undoubtedly be creating core memories of your experience.

 While we want our kids to be smiling and happy in the photos, here is one thing you shouldn't do;